andyvalentin/DevStation/README.md

 # DevStation
 DevStation is a full-stack web application that allows new users to create employer or developer profiles and connect with one another by searching profiles and posting/accepting jobs.
 (Technologies Used: HTML5 - CSS3 - Bootstrap - AngularJS - AJAX - TypeScript - C# - ASP.NET MVC - LINQ)

-DevStation was the final project my partner and I completed as part of our graduation requirement at Coder Camps.
+DevStation was the final project my partner and I completed prior to graduation from Coder Camps.

 __My contributions to the project include:__